 - Nausea and vomiting

-Other therapies used in cervical cancer include hormonal therapy, biological therapy, targeted therapy etc.
+Other treatment options available for cervical cancer treatment include hormonal therapy, biological therapy, targeted therapy etc.

 What is the Cost of Cervical Cancer Treatment in India?